malekbenz/malekbenz/_posts/2026-06-16-demystifying-sqlite-isolation-levels.md

 image: /images/helloweb/web.png
 ---

-When developers transition from client-server database systems like PostgreSQL or Sql server to SQLite, they often bring assumptions about transaction isolation that do not align with SQLite's int[...]
+When developers transition from client-server database systems like PostgreSQL or Sql server to SQLite, they often bring assumptions about transaction isolation that do not align with SQLite internal architecture.

 SQLite is single-file database, it delivers robust ACID compliance.
 However, its isolation model is based on  its file-locking mechanisms and journaling modes.

-In this post we gonna breaks down how SQLite handles isolation, the critical distinction between transaction modes and isolation levels, and how to design your application to prevent concurrency i[...]
+In this post we gonna breaks down how SQLite handles isolation, the critical distinction between transaction modes and isolation levels, and how to design your application to prevent concurrency issues like the dreaded `SQLITE_BUSY` error.

 ---